-The USNH Facility Supervisor ensures the compliance with safety policies by performing site evaluations and contracting with environmental specialists to assist with internal audits.
-Annual items reviewed include: facility safety issues and procedures, evacuation drills, (including the conducting of drills), the posting of emergency exit signs and diagrams, fire extinguishers inspections, and the removal of hazardous materials as outlined in 5A.
-The Facility Supervisor provides the System Office Joint Loss Management Committee regular updates on the results of the evaluations and audits and on efforts to mitigate any items of concern noted in the reports.
+The USNH Director of Capital Planning ensures the compliance with safety policies by performing site evaluations and contracting with environmental specialists to assist with internal audits when necessary.
+Annual items reviewed include: facility safety issues and procedures, evacuation drills, (including the conducting of drills), the posting of emergency exit signs and diagrams, fire extinguishers inspections, and the removal of hazardous materials as outlined in 5A. e Regular updates on the results of the evaluations and audits and on efforts to mitigate any items of concern are reported to the Chief Administrative Officer and Executive Team.

-USNH Compliance Status December 2021 and December 2022
+USNH Compliance Status December 2022 and December 2023